 While parenting styles differ greatly, most moms and dads want to do their best to ensure that their little ones grow and thrive.
-In this post, Erin shares her experience with her babe, and what to do if you are worried that your baby is developmentally delayed. ~ Emily
+In this post, my friend Erin shares her experience with her babe, and what to do if you are worried that your baby is developmentally delayed. ~ Emily

 Every mother that I know has compared their child’s progress to their neighbor’s kids down the street.
 I have decided that it really doesn’t matter when your child hits their milestones, just as long as they get to them eventually.

 My little man is considered developmentally delayed.
 He’s 22 months old and isn’t walking.
 In fact, he can’t even stand up by himself, or balance for more than 4-5 seconds without plopping back down on his diaper padded bum.
 He’s also a little behind on talking.

 The first thing that popped into my head when the pediatrician started throwing around the term developmentally delayed was autism.
 Come to find out, that is more of a worst-case scenario.

 The term “developmentally delayed” simply means that your child isn’t reaching certain milestones by an expected age.
 When you start Googling “developmentally delayed”, the websites out there make you feel like you’re a horrible parent.